 Conclusion

 If you are looking to earn money online, it is important to understand your tax obligations.
-It is one of the first things you need to know when thinking about making money online.
+It is one of the first things you need to know when making money online.

 If you do nothing else, you need to be aware of the taxes you owe.
 You need to understand the net investment income tax (or NII).